mealie-recipes/mealie/docs/docs/documentation/community-guide/swag.md

 ## Step 5: Restart SWAG

-When you change anything in the config of Nginx, you will need to restart the container using <code>docker restart swag</code>.
+When you change anything in the config of Nginx, you will need to restart the container using `docker restart swag`.
-If everything went well, you can now access mealie on the subdomain you configured: mealie.mydomain.duckdns.org
+If everything went well, you can now access mealie on the subdomain you configured: `mealie.mydomain.duckdns.org`